pa4373/subhd.py/README.en.rst

-Subhd.py: Subhd.com Subtitle Downloader
+Subhd.py: subhd.com Subtitle Downloader
 =======================================

 The tool downloads subtitles from subhd.com automatically, and in addition it performs:

   - decompress the archieve and guess the most possible one.
-  - convert encoding to UTF-8 with BOM.
+  - convert encoding to UTF-8 without BOM.
   - Unix line endings conversion.
   - convert to Traditional / Simplified Chinese (optional)